Life in Jeju

 Our international healthcare plan is provided by TieCare.
 The two major hospitals in Jeju are Jeju National University Hospital and Halla General Hospital.
-Please also see our list of community health resources compiled by the Student Services Department.
+Please also see community health resources compiled by our health services team.

 Healthcare is generally very inexpensive: visiting a doctor at a local clinic costs about $12; prescriptions for antibiotics cost about $8; a vaccination injection costs about $23.
 English proficiency among medical professionals varies, and if you need to see a specialist, you should plan to have an interpreter for support: both our dedicated Faculty Assistant and Head Nurse are helpful in setting up appointments, explaining prescriptions, and so forth.

 You will have to have medical costs reimbursed, which can take up to two months.
 If you have specific medications that you take, you may want to bring extra and a prescription (you won’t be able to have the prescription filled, but it is helpful to show another doctor what you need).

 Dental care is also easily accessible; there are several dentists who speak English well, but hygienists usually don’t.
 A regular dental cleaning costs about $40, which can be reimbursed by the medical plan.

 Korea has two major national carriers (Asiana and Korean Air), with many domestic and international routes also serviced by LCCs including: Air Asia, Eastar Jet, Jeju Air, T’Way, Jin Air, and Peach Air.